NLnetLabs/rpki-doc/source/krill/installation.rst

 -----------

-Assuming you have a newly installed Debian or Ubuntu machine, you will need to install OpenSSL, the C toolchain and Rust.
+Assuming you have a newly installed Debian or Ubuntu machine, you will need to install the C toolchain, OpenSSL, curl and Rust.
 You can then install Krill using Cargo.

-You can then create a data directory in a location of your choice, generate a basic configuration file specifying a token of your choice and referring to the data directory you just created.
+After the installation has completed, create a data directory in a location of your choice.
+Next, generate a basic configuration file specifying a secret token and make sure to refer to the data directory you just created.
 Finally, start Krill pointing to your configuration file.

 .. code-block:: bash